zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

     import simplejson
     ```

-2. You need to load the data in notebook via below mentioned python commands in a data frame
+2. Load the data in the notebook via below mentioned python commands in a data frame by specifying the correct
-    Specify the correct path for the csv file that has the time series data.
+path for the csv file that has the time series data

     ```Python
-    df_primary = pd.read_csv('favorita_13_beverages_primary_v1.csv')
+    df_primary = pd.read_csv('primary_15_AUTOMOTIVE.csv')
-    df_add = pd.read_csv('favorita_13_beverages_add_v1.csv')
+    df_add = pd.read_csv('add_15_AUTOMOTIVE.csv')
     ```

-3. Convert the date field to "yyyy-mm-dd hh:mm:ss" format with below commands if not in the right format
+3. (Optional)Convert the date field to "yyyy-mm-dd hh:mm:ss" format with below commands if not in the right format
     Use this link https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior for other date time formats

     ```Python